buele/buele.github.io/about.md

 I am Raffaele Bua.

-I am a software developer with a passion of simple solutions for hard problems.
+I am a software developer with a passion of simple solutions to hard problems.
-I love Open Source  and clean design and code.
+I love Open Source movement and clean code.

 Looking for something of new to learn, every day.